How Long Does it Take to Build Credit?

 Pay off Loans

-Another tried-and-true method of building credit is via installment loans.
+Another tried-and-true method is via installment loans.
 Getting an installment loan and paying it off on time can further speed up the credit building process.
 If your lender reports your activity to the credit bureaus, regular payments will automatically enhance your credit history, raising your credit score.

 However, late payments and any kind of financial missteps can quickly ruin your efforts.

 But these loans will enable you to build both your savings and credit score at the same time.
-If you’re among those consumers who are still wondering what’s a credit score and you’re getting ready to embark on your credit building journey, credit-builder loans can be a great and safe way to beef up your credit file.
+If you’re among those consumers who are just getting ready to embark on their credit building journey, credit-builder loans can be a great and safe way to beef up your credit file.

 Actions that Affect your Credit Score